devsmitra/devsmitra/README.md

 ### 👱 About me...

 ✔ I’m currently learning about **Flutter** <br>
-✔ I’m looking to collaborate with any **Open - Source Javascript Project**<br>
+✔ I’m looking to collaborate with any **Open-Source Javascript Project**<br>
-✔ Ask from me anything you want, If I am alive I will answer within seconds 😉<br>
+✔ Ask me anything you want, If I am alive I will answer within seconds 😉<br>
-✔ Fun fact : _I Always try to learn something new and then sleep till it store in the brain_ 😎<br>
+✔ Fun fact: _I Always try to learn something new and then sleep till it stores in the brain_ 😎<br>

 ### 🤙🏻 How to Reach me: